krowter/line-today-clone/README.md

 # Len Tudei

-This is a clone of Line Today's homepage I built as part of technical test in a job interview process.
+Len Tudei (playword of "Line Today") is a clone of Line Today's homepage I built as part of technical test in a job interview process.

 ## Build with